 The nature of the platform allowed users to upload copyrighted material from major artists.
 This allowed them to generate income from unauthorized content by the artists.

-In recent months, Audius has brought in a community arbitration system to moderate content, tackling this very problem.
+Since then, Audius has brought in a community arbitration system to moderate content, tackling this very problem.
 This has meant that those uploading pirated content should not be able to earn the AUDIO token, as had previously been the case.

-In 2018, the team released the initial whitepaper.
-A very early version of the product was also launched.
-Later that year, the Audius team gave an initial group of testers the first version of the product to test and provide feedback.
 Following this phase and its improvements, the project welcomed its first users outside the initial group.
 In the months after, it developed an extensive range of new features.
 By the end of the testnet phase, the platform had over 500,000 monthly users.

 AUDIO tokenomics

-Audius uses the AUDIO token to keep users incentivized to use their platform.
-Staking AUDIO tokens reward the user, and betters the services that Audius provides.
-Node operators can stake tokens to ensure the security of Audius and keep it running smoothly.
+Node operators can stake tokens to ensure Audius’s security and keep it running smoothly.
 Meanwhile, everyday users of the platform can stake their tokens for exclusive content and features that will, no doubt, keep them engaged.

 Staking these tokens also means that you have a stake in the future of the protocol, shaping its future.
-As the platform grows, users will be able to stake their tokens, including artists tokens, to receive the monetary benefits of their favorite artists’ success.
+As the platform grows, users will be able to stake their tokens, including artists’ tokens, to receive the monetary benefits of their favorite artists’ success.

 Should you buy the AUDIO token?